davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 4. [Switching from VMware GemFire to VMware GemFire or VMware GemFire for TAS](#geode-gemfire-switch)

-5. [Running an VMware GemFire cluster with Spring Boot from your IDE](#geode-cluster-configuration-bootstrapping)
+5. [Running a VMware GemFire cluster with Spring Boot from your IDE](#geode-cluster-configuration-bootstrapping)

 6. [Testing](#geode-testing-support)